Naoghuman/lib-database-objectdb/README.md

 Documentation<a name="Documentation" />
 -------------

+* In section [Api](#Api) you can see the main point to access the functionality in the library.
-Momentary only the [JavaDoc] in the library itself is available.
+* For additional information see the [JavaDoc] in the library itself.